-Do I Need an AC Surge Protector?
+Do I Need a Surge Protector for My HVAC?

 Power surges can appear with little warning, and an energy spike of a second or two is sufficient to severely damage electronic components.
 You probably already take steps to protect your high-tech devices, such as a prized high-definition television or laptop, with a surge suppressor or protector.
 You may be wondering “Do I need a surge protector for my HVAC or air conditioner?”
 The answer is Yes, of course you do.
 Air conditioners contain electrical components such as a compressor pump, fans, blowers, control system, and a thermostat.
 If you are not using surge protectors for your HVAC system, you are taking a risk with the safety of one of your most expensive appliances.
 Each of those components can be damaged during a power surge, so you do need a surge protector for your HVAC.